 In addition, each person gets their own cheese and chocolate plate to nibble at while drinking the wine, all of which pairs beautifully together.
 You will taste about 5 wines, which are incredible and will tempt you to splurge on a special occasion bottle to ship home.

-Other perks include a tour of the property, where you’ll get to walk through the rooms where the wine is made, and smell the lovely aroma of French oak barrels.
-When you’re done, you can enjoy one more glass of your favorite wine in front of a fire on their chic patio, while taking in the gorgeous views of Napa Valley below.
+Other perks include a tour of the property.
+The tour includes a walk through the rooms where the wine is made.
+You get to smell the lovely aroma of French oak barrels.
+When you’re done, enjoy one more glass of your favorite wine in front of a fire on their chic patio, while taking in the gorgeous views of Napa Valley below.

 Website: Cade Estate Winery